-Anthion, based in New York, argued that Vancouver-based Silvercorp sued (SVM) the website, Chinastockwatch.com, as part of a campaign to “retaliate against, intimidate and deter” criticism of the company.
+Anthion, based in New York, argued that Vancouver-based Silvercorp sued (SVM:US) the website, Chinastockwatch.com, as part of a campaign to “retaliate against, intimidate and deter” criticism of the company.

 “Anthion does not seek to expose fraud or wrongdoing for the public good, and did not publish its attacks on Silvercorp until after it established a short position in Silvercorp’s stock,” Edmead wrote.

 Silvercorp sued Chinastockwatch.com and Alfredlittle.com and their operators in September, accusing the sites of publishing false information to lower the company’s share price and profit on short sales.
 In a short sale, an investor sells borrowed shares, hoping to return them to the lender after buying the stock back at a lower price.

 Anthion in March filed a countersuit identifying itself as the author of an anonymous report on Silvercorp that was sent to securities regulators, auditors and journalists and later published on Chinastockwatch.com.

 The case is Silvercorp Metals Inc. (SVM:US) v.
 Chinastockwatch.com, 150374/2011, New York State Supreme Court (Manhattan).